 That’s a fair concern!
 Some people think I’m just doing a marketing scam to suddenly become “The Tourette’s comedian” in order to play that unique sympathy card for exposure.
 I’m aware that this is something people are wary of.
 I want to make it clear I specifically do not want to be known just for the Tourette’s, and would much rather have people like my stand-up for the material.
 To be honest, I do use it as an initial foot in the door, but I have no intention of basing my act around it.

 As for the time frame of it, I actually started doing comedy in late 2013, specifically doing improv.
-I also started doing stand-up in 2014 and even have footage of me performing one-liners without Tourette’s.
+2014 is when I started doing stand-up, and I even have footage of my early act without Tourette’s.
 The Tourette’s became more severe over the course of several months in late 2015.
 I took time to adjust my personal life to this new situation, and figuring out how to fit it into my act.
 That second part didn’t take long to be honest, since my jokes are short enough for me to methodically hold and release the tension while performing.
 (Improv was harder since scenes are longer, and the joke was that all my characters just also had Tourette’s).
 The first video that hit the front page of reddit was filmed in mid 2017, after more than a year and a half of adjustment.

 It’s like blinking.
 Most of the time you just blink without thinking about it, but you can hold your eyes open if you want to.
 When you try to hold your eyes open for an extended period of time, you feel the tension build up like you really need to blink.
 Then when you do blink, you have to do it a bunch.
 Imagine if you tried to hold your eyes open the entire time you are on stage telling jokes lol.
 It would be very difficult and you would probably break part way through.